 Please arrive on time for your appointment.
 A patient liaison will greet you at the check-in desk (Level 2 of the East Building or Level 3 of the Gundersen Onalaska Clinic) and will inform the Infusion Services staff of your arrival.
-If your appointment is scheduled on the weekend, please check in on Level 1 of the East Building.
+If your appointment is scheduled on the weekend, please check in on Level 2 of the hospital.

 For your comfort

-Our treatment rooms include several amenities such as a recliner, television, WiFi Internet access, computer and DVD player (upon request), books, magazines, pillows, heated blankets, free interpreter services, snacks (jello, crackers, cookies, instant soup and assorted hot and cold beverages upon request) and complimentary box lunches for patients whose treatments exceed three hours.
+Our treatment rooms include several amenities such as a recliner, television, WiFi Internet access, computer and DVD player (upon request), books, magazines, pillows, heated blankets, free interpreter services and snacks such as jello, crackers, cookies, instant soup and assorted hot and cold beverages upon request.

 Length of stay

 Your nurse will be able to give you a good estimate about your treatment time.
 Please understand the following factors influence your overall length of stay:

 - Lab tests are usually necessary before you start your infusion treatment.
 Depending on the lab tests that your doctor orders, you may complete your labs on the day of your scheduled infusion (in the Hematology/Oncology Lab, Level 2 of the East Building) or they could be drawn the day before your treatment (at the Lab location nearest your home).
 Completing your lab tests before your scheduled appointment may shorten your length of stay.
 Results of lab tests may take up to one hour.

 - A pharmacist at Gundersen will prepare your treatment medications, as ordered by your doctor.
 For maximum effectiveness, these medications will be prepared after you arrive.
 Medication preparation can take up to one hour.